alexec/script-maven-plugin/README.md

 See [this list](http://svn.apache.org/repos/asf/commons/proper/bsf/trunk/src/main/java/org/apache/bsf/Languages.properties) for languages, and [this list](http://en.wikipedia.org/wiki/List_of_Java_scripting_languages) of scripting languages on the JVM.

-By default, the project is bound as a bean.
+By default, the following are bound as a beans:

+    project, artifactMetadataSource, artifactResolver, artifactFactory, localRepository

 Examples
 ===